jtaw5649/codex-waybar/README.md

 daemon, enables+starts `codex-waybar.service`, and restarts `waybar` so the new module is active immediately.

+Every run also snapshots your existing Waybar configuration into `$PREFIX/share/codex-waybar/backups/waybar-<timestamp>` (override with `WAYBAR_BACKUP_ROOT`); the backup path is printed at the end of the install.

 **Local checkout**

 - `git clone https://github.com/jtaw5649/codex-waybar && cd codex-waybar`